Humanized mouse: History

 The discovery of the athymic mouse, commonly known as the nude mouse, and that of the SCID mouse were major events that paved the way for humanized mice models.
 The first such mouse model was derived by backcrossing C57BL/Ka and BALB/c mice, featuring a loss of function mutation in the PRKDC gene.
 The PRKDC gene product is necessary for resolving breaks in DNA strands during the development of T cells and B cells.
-Dysfunctional PRKDC gene leads to impaired development of T and B lymphocytes which gives rise to severe combined immunodeficiency (SCID).
-In spite of the efforts in developing this mouse model, poor engraftment of human hematopoietic stem cells (HSCs) was a major limitation that called for further advancement in the development humanized mouse models.
+A mutation in the Foxn1 gene on chromosome 11 resulted in impaired thymus development, leading to a deficiency in mature T lymphocytes.
+Dysfunctional PRKDC gene leads to impaired development of T and B lymphocytes, which gives rise to severe combined immunodeficiency (SCID).
+In spite of the efforts in developing this mouse model, poor engraftment of human hematopoietic stem cells (HSCs) was a major limitation that called for further advancement in the development of humanized mouse models.
+Nude mice were the earliest immunodeficient mouse model.
+These mice primarily produced IgM and had minimal or no IgA.
+As a result, they did not exhibit a rejection response to allogeneic tissue.
+Commonly utilized strains included BALB/c-nu, Swiss-nu, NC-nu, and NIH-nu, which were extensively employed in the research of immune diseases and tumors.
+However, due to the retention of B cells and NK cells, they were unable to fully support engraftment of human immune cells, thus making them unsuitable as an ideal humanized mouse model.

 The next big step in the development of humanized mice models came with transfer of the scid mutation to a non-obese diabetic mouse.
 This resulted in the creation of the NOD-scid mice which lacked T cells, B cells, and NK cells.
 This mouse model permitted for a slightly higher level of human cell reconstitution.
 Nevertheless, a major breakthrough in this field came with the introduction of the mutant IL-2 receptor (IL2rg) gene in the NOD-scid model.
 This accounted for the creation of the NOD-scid-γcnull mice (NCG, NSG or NOG) models which were found to have defective signaling of interleukins IL-2, IL-4, IL-7, IL-9, IL-15 and IL-21.
 Researchers evolved this NSG model by knocking out the RAG1 and RAG2 genes (recombination activation genes), resulting into the RAGnull version of the NSG model that was devoid of major cells of the immune system including the natural killer cells, B lymphocytes and T lymphocytes, macrophages and dendritic cells, causing the greatest immunodeficiency in mice models so far.
 The limitation with this model was that it lacked the human leukocyte antigen.
 In accordance to this limitation, the human T cells when engrafted in the mice, failed to recognize human antigen-presenting cells, which consequated in defective immunoglobulin class switching and improper organization of the secondary lymphoid tissue.